tcklpl/compiler/README.md

 * Semantic Analyzer
 * Intermediary code generator (C)

-The compiler only compiles one file and there's no importing.
+The compiler only compiles one file and there's no importing or linking.
 At the current state you can run it as:
 ```
 compiler.exe [flags] [file]
 ```